cnti-testcatalog/testsuite/FAQ.md

 <details> <summary>Running cnf-conformance says "No found config" or similiar type errors?</summary>
 <p>

  - This may indicate that you are not pointing to a valid cnf-conformance.yml config file for your CNF.
-You may want to read or review the [CNF Conformance INSTALL](https://github.com/cncf/cnf-conformance/blob/main/INSTALL.md) instructions or the [USAGE Documentation](https://github.com/cncf/cnf-conformance/blob/main/USAGE.md).
+You may want to read or review the [INSTALL](https://github.com/cncf/cnf-conformance/blob/main/INSTALL.md) instructions or the [USAGE Documentation](https://github.com/cncf/cnf-conformance/blob/main/USAGE.md).

 </p>
 </details>